White House: Trump unaware of Flynn’s foreign agent work

 After Flynn joined the Trump administration, he agreed not to lobby for five years after leaving government service and never to represent foreign governments.
 Flynn’s newly disclosed lobbying would not have violated that pledge because it occurred before he joined the Trump administration in January, but the pledge precludes Flynn from ever doing the same type of work again in his lifetime.

 Under the Foreign Agent Registration Act, U.S. citizens who lobby on behalf of foreign governments or political entities must disclose their work to the Justice Department.
 Willfully failing to register is a felony, though the Justice Department rarely files criminal charges in such cases.
-It routinely works to get lobbying firms back in compliance with the law by registering and disclosing their work.
+It routinely works with lobbying firms to get back in compliance with the law by registering and disclosing their work.

 More than a month before Flynn was appointed as national security adviser, news accounts and Democratic senators had raised questions about potential conflicts of interest regarding Flynn’s work for the Turkish company.
 Sen. Jeanne Shaheen, D-N.H., criticized Flynn’s work and late disclosure again Thursday as troubling.